Angel Dust (Faith No More album): Samples

 There were many samples used on Angel Dust, to the point that it was called a "gratuitous" amount and record label executives were concerned about the volume of samples used.
 They came from such sources as Simon and Garfunkel, Diamanda Galás, Z'EV, and The Wizard of Oz.
 The Simon and Garfunkel sample is from the first bar of their song "Cecilia" and appears throughout the drum track of "Midlife Crisis".
 "Malpractice" contains a four-second sample of the second movement of Dmitri Shostakovich's String Quartet No. 8 as performed by the Kronos Quartet, on their album Black Angels; track 8, "Allegro molto", at 2:10.
 It features in four points towards the end of the song at 2:56, 3:02, 3:22 and 3:26.
 Many of the original samples used in the songs were recorded by Roddy on a Digital Audio Tape recorder whilst "just whilst wandering out and about".
 "Crack Hitler", as well as featuring samples of sirens in the background, features a sample in the intro of Iris Lettieri reading a flight announcement at the Rio de Janeiro-Galeão International Airport.
 She then tried to sue the band for using her voice without permission.
-There are also samples of aboriginal chanting, amongst the sound effects from Sound Ideas, in the background of "Smaller and Smaller".
-Also, a brief succession of sounds, including a police car siren and a warp noise, similar to what Frank Zappa abundantly made use of on his album Joe's Garage is recognizable in the song "A Small Victory".
+There are also samples of Native American chanting, amongst the sound effects from Sound Ideas, in the background of "Smaller and Smaller".
+Patton considered "Smaller and Smaller" to have a "Dances With Wolves aesthetic" because of this sample, and noted they messed with the sample, which led to him labelling the song as "shameless culture rape".
+A brief succession of sounds, including a police car siren and a warp noise, similar to what Frank Zappa abundantly made use of on his album Joe's Garage is recognizable in the song "A Small Victory".
 The song "Midlife Crisis" contains a sample of "Car Thief" by the Beastie Boys.
 The intro of "Caffeine" features sounds of animals, of which monkeys and a wolf can be distinguished.
 The B-side "The World Is Yours" features the most samples of any of the songs on the album by far, and was even referred to as "The Sample Song" by the band.
 The intro alone features a death sentence by rapid fire (the words "Aim.
 Fire!" can be heard), and an elephant.
 The bridge of the song includes a recording of R. Budd Dwyer's suicide that was broadcast in 1987.

 "Be Aggressive" has cheerleaders chanting the song title throughout the verses.
 These chants were made specifically for the album, rather than being samples, and featured four 15 to 17 year old cheerleaders (who performed the song live with the band in 1992).
 The chants were meant to resemble cheerleaders cheering on a football team, even though the protagonist in the song is someone performing oral sex.
 Some would later note similarities between "Be Aggressive" and Marilyn Manson's 2003 song "mOBSCENE", which had cheerleaders repeatedly chanting "Be Obscene".